turbo-ismam/Pickle-Manipulation/README.md

 # Pickle-Plot
-Plotting data from pickle file
+Plotting data from pickle file for gammaflash